-- G. To be eligible for in-state status as provided in 3.18.7.A, 3.18.7.B, 3.18.7.C, 3.18.7.D, 3.18.7.E and 3.18.7.F, the student shall: - have secured admission to and enroll full-time or part-time in a program of study; and - 2. satisfy admission and retention standards. - H. A student who meets the eligibility requirements for in-state status shall maintain in-state status if the student remains continuously enrolled at an institution within the State System after the student: - 1. as described in 3.18.7.A or 3.18.7.D, is discharged or released from active duty service; or - as described in 3.18.7.B.4 or 3.18.7.C, exceeds the 10-year period after being discharged or released from active duty uniformed service: or - as described in 3.18.7.B.1 or 3.18.7.B.3, has exhausted education assistance provided under Chapter 30, 31, or 33 of Title 38 of the US Code; or - as described in 3.18.7.A.3 or 3.18.7.B.2, has exhausted education assistance provided under Section 3319 or Chapter 35 of Title 38 of the United States Code.
+- G. To be eligible for in-state status as provided in OSRHE policy 3.18, the student shall: - 1. have secured admission to and enroll full-time or part-time in a program of study; and - 2. satisfy admission and retention standards. - H. A student who meets the eligibility requirements for in-state status shall maintain in-state status if the student remains continuously enrolled at an institution within the State System after the student: - 1. as described in 3.18, is discharged or released from active duty service; or - 2. as described in 3.18, exceeds the 5-year period after being discharged or released from active duty uniformed service; or - 3. as described in 3.18, has exhausted education assistance provided under Chapter 30, 31, 33, or 35 of Title 38 of the US Code; or - 4. as described in 3.18, has exhausted education assistance provided under 38 U.S.C. § 3319 Section 3319.